pastelnetwork/mining_block_supernode_validator/readme.md

 ## API Endpoints
 - `GET /list_pastelids`: Lists all the PastelIDs.
-- `POST /sign_nonce`: Accepts a nonce for signing and returns the signed data.
+- `POST /sign_nonce`: Accepts a nonce, selects a supernode based on round-robin logic, and returns the signed data.

 ## Database Schema
 - The API uses the `SignedNonce` model to store data in the database.